 Catastrophe Garden.
 A film about Tony’s work at the Zaatari refugee camp.
 Produced as part of the Pioneers Film Fund in association with planetSHINE – a special initiative to inspire creative filmmakers to come together and shine a light on one of humanity’s biggest questions: what is the future of our food.

 Co-creating sustainable solutions in Zaatari.
 Tony works with academics, experts and refugees co-creating sustainable solutions to life at the Zaatari refugee camp.

-Find out more about Tony’s work and the Grantham Centre in our annual reports.
+Find out even more about Tony’s work at the Grantham Centre in our annual reports.